That is the look of a man who no longer bears the yoke of a Big 4 job.

 When you’ve decided it’s time to take the plunge, here’s what to do:

-Step 1: Notice
+Step 1: Giving notice

 Keep it short, sweet, and vague.
 While writing a letter of resignation can be very therapeutic, don’t spill your guts out.
 Keep it professional.
 Something like this will do: